Skip to content

 Decision tree diagram of using MoviePy

-The above decision tree diagram depicts how the process will flow from the start to the endpoint.
-This diagram will help us implement how should we proceed with a Python code.
+The above decision tree diagram illustrates the process flow from start to endpoint.
+This diagram will help us implement how we should proceed with Python code.

 Example